Mithgol/phido/README.md

 Run `nw .` in the PhiDo's directory.

-**Note:** if node-webkit resides in another directory and you won't add that directory to your system's `PATH` variable's value, then you should use a verbose (absolute or relative) path to the node-webkit's executable.
+**Note 1:** if node-webkit resides in another directory and you won't add that directory to your system's `PATH` variable's value, then you should use a verbose (absolute or relative) path to the node-webkit's executable.
 (On Windows you may use the `start.bat` file as an example and edit it according to your circumstances.)

+**Note 2:** on Mac OS X the node-webkit's executable is called `node-webkit` instead of `nw` (hence `node-webkit .` to launch PhiDo).

 ## Testing PhiDo